 My name is Zaid Ismail.
 I’ve been a mental health advocate for more than ten years, and more recently chose to become an independent author, life coach, and entrepreneur.
 My philosophical side is a natural disposition that I’ve enjoyed since childhood.
 And yes, I was the odd one out.

 The first book that I wrote was published in September 2018 and is titled The Egosystem: A Synopsis of the Human Condition.
-It is a discussion about the emotional cycle that influences our lives in every moment, and every experience.
-The book includes a selection of essays that offer insights into real-life experiences and how applying the thinking contained in the Egosystem allows us to triumph over the adversities that we face.
+It is a discussion about the emotional cycle that influences our lives in every moment, and in every experience, and includes a selection of essays that offer fresh insights into real-life experiences that may be holding us back.